mx-alex/mx/README.md

 Benefits of using MX :

   -  Can be used to create complex systems or as an auxiliary tool
-  -  Microsoft Office applications receive powerful support in the form of the MUMPS data server and language
+  -  Microsoft Office applications receive powerful support : the MUMPS data server and M-language
   -  Mumps projects (Cache, IRIS, MSM, MiniM) receive an additional interface via Excel
   -  Convenient tool for teaching MUMPS

-To work with mobile devices, there is an option to simulate Excel-grid via browser.
+To work with mobile devices, there is an spec.
+MX-option to simulate Excel-grid via browser.